State, Sovereignty, and Self-Determination

-The project on State, Sovereignty, and Self-Determination addresses issues of boundaries, identity, variants of autonomy, governance, self-determination, self-determination’s potential devolutive and state-shattering capabilities, and the emerging version of self-determination as “defining one’s own destiny.”
-Self-determination and the definition of the "self" obtains new relevance in a world of global real-time interdependence and the heightened role of non-state actors.
+The project on State, Sovereignty, and Self-Determination addresses issues of boundaries, identity, variants of autonomy, governance, self-determination, self-determination’s potentially devoluting and state-shattering capabilities, and the emerging version of self-determination as “defining one’s own destiny.”
+Self-determination and the definition of the self obtain new relevance in a world of global, real-time interdependence and the heightened role of nonstate actors.

-Through the Institute’s history, the project on State, Sovereignty and Self-Determination has focused on conceptual and theoretical aspects of the study of the state, sovereignty, and self-determination, and case studies of these concepts in action, including on the Balkans, South Asia, the European Union, and the former Soviet Union.
+Through the Institute’s history, the project on State, Sovereignty, and Self-Determination has focused on conceptual and theoretical aspects of the study of the state, sovereignty, and self-determination, and on case studies of these concepts in action, including on the Balkans, South Asia, the EU, and the former Soviet Union.

-The European Union: The European Union and its character as a supra-national organization offers additional dimensions above the traditional realm of “the state.”
+The European Union: The EU and its character as a supranational organization offers additional dimensions above the traditional realm of “the state.”
 LISD began its work on and with the EU in 1998.
-The project is concerned with the role, status, and influence of the EU in the emerging international system, especially the EU’s institution building, enlargement, and capacity to deal with foreign, defense and security dimensions, and international crises.
-Ongoing aspects of the project address the effects of crises—especially since 2008 the global financial and euro crises—on the EU’s standing, role, and power in the emerging international system.
+The project is concerned with the role, status, and influence of the EU in the emerging international system, especially its institution building, enlargement, and capacity to deal with foreign, defense, and security dimensions, and international crises.
+Ongoing aspects of the project address the effects of crises—especially, since 2008, the global financial and euro crises—on the EU’s standing, role, and power in the emerging international system.

-The Former Soviet Union: From 2000-2002 as part of a project on “Self-Governance in the Region of the Former Soviet Space” LISD examined issues of relevance to the emerging Russian state, such as borders, Russia’s religious and ethnic communities, security, education, health, and the economy, as well as the impact of organized crime and weapons of mass destruction on the human security of Russia and its European Union and Asian neighbors.
-LISD also hosted discussions on the crisis in Chechnya with the goal of contributing to a possible solution to this ongoing crisis.
-The Institute endeavored to include a wide range of perspectives – including local, regional, and international – in the dialogue.
-Discussions were focused on the human suffering among the civilian populations, and the role of extended self-governance as well as crisis diplomacy.
+The Former Soviet Union: From 2000 to 2002, as part of a project on “Self-Governance in the Region of the Former Soviet Space,” LISD examined issues of relevance to the emerging Russian state, such as borders, Russia’s religious and ethnic communities, security, education, health, and the economy as well as the affect of organized crime and weapons of mass destruction on the human security of Russia and its EU and Asian neighbors.
+LISD also hosted discussions on the crisis in Chechnya, with the goal of contributing to a possible solution to this ongoing crisis.
+The Institute endeavored to include a wide range of perspectives, including local, regional, and international ones, in the dialogue.
+Discussions were focused on the human suffering among the civilian populations and the role of extended self-governance as well as crisis diplomacy.